MiaGMB/Code-1/notes.md

 Our next job was to create an GibHub account and to create a repository for ourselve and our Team.
 In the Team repository the task was to list the names of the team members and the team name.
 We chouse the team name caffeine++ as a parody for c++.

 After that we should clone the note we had to make in our own repository and transfer it to a driferent place on our computer to chnage something and the to merge the old note with the new one.
 After some help i acived to do this task.
-The next step then, was to
+The next step then, was to learn how to exclude a file from being tracked, discarding the changes we made bevore, how to remove all untracked files from the local folder and to differance between the merge strategies: merge, rebase and suash.

 }